 Samaritan’s Purse has distributed 5,311 blankets as well as mosquito nets.

-Be assured that Samaritan’s Purse will continue the work it has started to bring relief and provide aid to those in desperate need, to restore hope in the region and to work alongside the people and churches in the Philippines to help them rebuild their lives.
+Samaritan’s Purse will continue the work it has started to bring relief and provide aid to those in desperate need, to restore hope in the region and to work alongside the people and churches in the Philippines to help them rebuild their lives.
+This work is already funded by generous donors.